Arkansas Department of Health

 To obtain legal medical marijuana in Arkansas, a patient must first receive a written certification from a physician stating that the patient has a medical condition that qualifies under the program.
 That patient must then apply for a registry card issued by the state that will permit them to purchase weed from a dispensary.
 The card would also provide protection against legal action should a law enforcement officer see that the patient possesses marijuana.

 In a state as traditionally conservative as Arkansas, it’s not surprising that there was vehement opposition to the medical marijuana initiative.
 Fortunately, the amendment cannot be repealed without it being put to another statewide vote.
-However, the state legislature has the power to change certain portions of the amendment through a two-thirds vote.
+However, the state legislature has the power to change certain portions of the amendment with a two-thirds vote.
 But legislators are not allowed to change the provisions that legalize medical cannabis use, nor can they change the number of dispensaries that will be allowed to operate in the state.

 One opponent of the amendment, Republican state senator Jason Rapert, proposed a bill in the 2017 legislative session to try and delay the medical cannabis program until the federal government legalized marijuana.
 This was a rather blatant attempt to basically stop the medical cannabis program from even getting off of the ground since there is absolutely no indication that the federal government will change the classification of weed any time soon.
 Marijuana is classified as a Schedule I controlled substance.
 Thankfully, the legislation failed.
 In fact, it was not even voted upon by a Senate committee.